By JOHN T. WARD

 It was a day unlike any ever seen before or since in Red Bank, turning hordes of area residents and visitors into Anglophiles, at least for a late-spring morning.

-Imagine: an estimated 200,000 people jamming downtown Red Bank and the roadways through Little Silver, Fair Haven, Rumson and Sea Bright to catch a glimpse of king and queen of England.
+Imagine: an estimated 200,000 people jamming downtown Red Bank and the roadways through Little Silver, Fair Haven, Rumson and Sea Bright to catch a glimpse of the king and queen of England.

 The brief bout of Anglomania reached fever pitch 80 years ago today, on Saturday, June 10, 1939.
 With Europe on the brink of war, and the royal Windsor family still shaking off the abdication of Edward VIII three years earlier, King George VI and Queen Elizabeth paid a visit to Red Bank.